 The AFS income inclusion rules apply to taxpayers that use an accrual method of accounting and have an AFS.
-The proposed regulations provide that the AFS income inclusion rule generally applies to accrual method taxpayers with an AFS when the timing of income inclusion for one or more items of income is determined using the all events test.
-(Prop.
-Treas.
-Reg.
-Section 1.451-3(b).)
+The Proposed Regulations provide that the AFS income inclusion rule generally applies to accrual method taxpayers with an AFS when the timing of income inclusion for one or more items of income is determined using the all events test.

-The proposed regulations do not include special rules regarding the applicability of the AFS income inclusion rule to foreign persons.
-The Treasury and the IRS noted that the application of the AFS income inclusion rule to a controlled foreign corporation (CFC) may create mismatches between the CFC's taxable income for U.S. federal and foreign tax purposes, causing certain taxpayers to lose the ability to credit foreign taxes imposed on a CFC's income.
-(REG-104870-18, Section 1(A).)
-Therefore, the IRS has requested comments on whether special rules are needed in order to address the applicability of the AFS income inclusion rule to foreign persons, including whether and how the rules for determining the taxable income of a CFC can be adjusted to better align the U.S. federal and foreign income tax bases.
-(REG-104870-18, Section 1(A).)
+The Proposed Regulations do not include special rules regarding the applicability of the AFS income inclusion rule to foreign persons.
+The Treasury and the IRS noted that the application of the AFS income inclusion rule to a controlled foreign corporation ("CFC") may create mismatches between the CFC's taxable income for US federal and foreign tax purposes, causing certain taxpayers to lose the ability to credit foreign taxes imposed on a CFC's income.
+Therefore, the IRS has requested comments on whether special rules are needed in order to address the applicability of the AFS income inclusion rule to foreign persons, including whether and how the rules for determining the taxable income of a CFC can be adjusted to better align the US federal and foreign income tax bases.38

-Consistent with the exception in tax code Section 451(b)(1)(B)(i), the proposed regulations clarify that the AFS income inclusion rule only applies to taxpayers that have one or more AFS covering the entire taxable year.
-(Prop.
-Treas.
-Reg.
-Section 1.451-3(d)(1).)
-To address situations in which accrual method taxpayers have an AFS in one taxable year and no AFS in another, the proposed regulations provide that the AFS income inclusion rule applies on a year-by-year basis and, therefore, an accrual method taxpayer with an AFS in one taxable year and not in another must apply the AFS income inclusion rule in the taxable year that it has an AFS, and does not apply the rule in the taxable year in which it does not have an AFS.
-(Prop.
-Treas.
-Reg.
-Section 1.451-3(d).)
+Consistent with the exception in Code § 451(b)(1)(B)(i), the Proposed Regulations clarify that the AFS income inclusion rule only applies to taxpayers that have one or more AFS covering the entire taxable year.
+To address situations in which accrual method taxpayers have an AFS in one taxable year and no AFS in another, the Proposed Regulations provide that the AFS income inclusion rule applies on a year-by-year basis and, therefore, an accrual method taxpayer with an AFS in one taxable year and not in another must apply the AFS income inclusion rule in the taxable year that it has an AFS, and does not apply the rule in the taxable year in which it does not have an AFS.40

 The AFS income inclusion rule does not apply to items of income in connection with a mortgage servicing contract.
-(Prop.
-Treas.
-Reg.
-Section 1.451-3(d)(2); see tax code Section 451(b)(1)(B)(ii).)
-In a letter addressed to the Treasury, one commenter indicated that it is unclear whether this exclusion can be applied to income relating to interest rate lock commitments (IRLCs) entered into by mortgage lenders.
-(REG-104870-18, Section 1(B).)
-The proposed regulations do not address this issue because tax code Section 451 generally would require mortgage lenders to include income relating to IRLCs in taxable income in accordance with mark-to-market method of accounting.
-(REG-104870-18, Section 1(B).)
-Thus, book-tax conformity rule is not applicable to a mortgage lender to determine when income relating to IRLCs is includible in income.
-(REG-104870-18, Section 1(B).)
+In a letter addressed to the Treasury, one commenter indicated that it is unclear whether this exclusion can be applied to income relating to interest rate lock commitments ("IRLCs") entered into by mortgage lenders.
+The Proposed Regulations do not address this issue because Code § 451 generally would require mortgage lenders to include income relating to IRLCs in taxable income in accordance with the mark-to-market method of accounting.
+Thus, the book-tax conformity rule is not applicable to a mortgage lender to determine when income relating to IRLCs is includible in income.44